Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter

 A visual summary of our approach is shown in \autoref{fig:overviewfig}.
-Either a broadband or wavelength sweeping source is split into a reference and injection beam.
+Either a broadband or wavelength sweeping source is split into a reference and injection beam that each pass through a linear polariser before entering the optics shown.
 The injected beam is aligned to a single core of the \gls{MCF} (i.e. a single port of the photonic lantern), where the resulting mode is re-imaged onto the detector through a polarisation beam displacer, providing two orthogonal polarisations.
-The reference beam is collimated, tilted and projected onto the same detector, producing fringes required for digital off-axis holography.
+The reference beam is collimated, tilted, rotated (such that the polarised axis is at 45$^\circ$ to the beam displacer axes) and projected onto the same detector, producing fringes required for digital off-axis holography.
 A broadband source is used to drive the delay line stage to the path length matched position for each port.
 Data is taken using the wavelength sweeping source over all ports, both with and without the reference beam.
-In post-processing (\autoref{fig:overviewfig} \textbf{e}), we recover the coherent component in Fourier space and remove the contribution of the reference beam, inferring the complete electric field of the device under test\footnote{In this work, electric fields are visualised on a two dimensional colormap, with the phase axis selected to be perceptually uniform (the rate of color change with value appears constant) and uniform in lightness (all phases appear equally bright) using the \textit{phase} colormap in \texttt{cmocean}~\cite{thyng2016true}, and the amplitude reflected in the value.
-Thus, pixels with the same amplitude appear equally bright irrespective of phase, which is not the case with the \textit{HSV} colormap that is typically used. }.
-Our pipeline then decomposes this into linearly polarised (LP) modes, providing the first ever multi-wavelength, polarisation decomposed characterisation of a photonic lantern in addition to revealing broadband coherence behaviour and relative throughput.
+In post-processing (\autoref{fig:overviewfig} \textbf{c}), we recover the coherent component in Fourier space and remove the contribution of the reference beam, inferring the complete electric field of the device under test.
+Our pipeline then decomposes this into linearly polarised (LP) modes, providing the first ever multi-wavelength, polarisation decomposed characterisation of a photonic lantern in addition to revealing broadband coherence behaviour and relative throughput. {In this work, electric fields are visualised on a two dimensional colormap, with the phase axis selected to be perceptually uniform (the rate of color change with phase appears constant) and uniform in lightness (all phases appear equally bright) using the \textit{phase} colormap in \texttt{cmocean}~\cite{thyng2016true}, and the amplitude reflected in the value.
+Thus, pixels with the same amplitude appear equally bright irrespective of phase, which is not the case with the \textit{HSV} colormap that is typically used.}